Mgczacki/extremejl/paper.md

 The development of `Extreme.jl` was initiated through the reverse engineering of the ext94 (extreme) tool of the AIMPAC suite of software applications[^4].
 Specifically, we focused on the critical-point finding routine contained within the source code.
 The original algorithm employs a Newton-Raphson optimization routine over the electron density space for a single point, which necessitates the use of nested loop structures consisting of inner products of vectors and matrix multiplications.
 The parallelization of these routines is a well-established technique that can be handled by various BLAS libraries.
 In our case, we opted to use Tullio.jl due to its numerous advantages:

 - It facilitates the use of Einstein notation for defining multidimensional structures.
-This gives the code expressiveness, brevity, and an implementation that is remarkably close to the pure mathematical form of the underlying equations.
+This notation gives the code expressiveness, brevity, and an implementation that is remarkably close to the pure mathematical form of the underlying equations.
 - Tullio.jl is built on the KernelAbstractions.jl[^5] package, which provides a transparent translation of high-level expressions into underlying operations across multiple different compute architectures.
-This enables seamless generation of parallel CPU or GPU operations from the same source code.
+This strategy enables seamless generation of parallel CPU or GPU operations from the same source code.
-- Through KernelAbstractions.jl, Tullio.jl supports mapping arbitrary Julia functions over subsets of a multidimensional data structure.
-This allowed us to create complex functionality for any of the supported architectures.
-Crucially, it allowed us to forgo writing CUDA kernels for GPU processing.
+- Through KernelAbstractions.jl, Tullio.jl supports mapping arbitrary Julia functions over subsets of a multidimensional data structure wich allowed us to create complex functionality for any of the supported architectures.
+Hence,  The use of these techniques reduces the complexity in writing CUDA kernels for GPU processing.
 - KernelAbstractions.jl handles the parsing of expressions, ordering and subdividing computations, and concurrent execution of operations, freeing the programmer from specifying parallel waits, locks, or launch procedures for individual program steps.

 We used the aforementioned technology stack to transform a sequential critical point finding algorithm into a parallelized approach capable of identifying an arbitrary number of critical points.
 Our methodology proceeded as follows: